-5.1.1 Laboratory investigation: electrode effects during temperature cycling
+15 5.1.1 Laboratory investigation: electrode effects during temperature cycling

 Not much is known about the short- and long-term characteristics of unpolarizable SP electrodes under repeated freeze/thaw cycles in permafrost environments.
-While not exhaustive, and meant more as a first qualitative advance, a simple laboratory experiment was conceived and executed to investigate the electrical behavior of SP electrodes in controlled freeze/thaw cycles (Fig. 7a): Two electrodes were fully embedded into material from the Schilthorn site, while another two were only partially embedded.
-The soil was then saturated with tap water.
-Regardless of the electrode position, all membranes (at which external potentials are sensed) were located in the soil, close to each other (Fig. 7a, red areas).
-The setup was then exposed to a freezing and a thawing cycle in a climate chamber, while the electrical voltages between electrodes were recorded.
+While not exaustive, and meant more as a first qualitative advance, a simple laboratory experiment was conceived and executed to investigate the electrical behavior of SP electrodes in controlled freeze/thaw cycles (Fig. 7a): Two electrodes were fully embedded into the soil, while another two were only partially embedded.
+Regardless of

+20 the electrode position, all membranes (at which external potentials are sensed) were located in the soil, close to each other.
+The setup was then exposed to a freezing and a thawing cycle in a climate chamber, while the electrical voltages between electrodes were measured.

-Significant voltage anomalies with different signs were observed during freezing and thawing, with voltages between one embedded and one standing electrode considerably higher than between both embedded and both standing electrodes (Fig. 7c, potential between both standing electrodes not shown here for clarity, but is presented in Fig. S9).
+Significant voltage anomalies with different signs were observed during freezing and thawing, with voltages between one embedded and one standing electrode considerably higher than between both embedded and both standing electrodes (Fig.

+- 25 7c, potential between both standing electrodes not shown).
 We explain this observation with concentration/diffusion potentials created within the standing electrodes during temperature changes, caused by different thermal characteristics of electrode and soil.
 This is further supported by the observed surface temperature difference between electrodes and soil via thermal camera (Fig. 7b).
 An additional component, expected in all measurements, are freezing potentials, caused by the onset of freezing in the sample (e.g., Rao and Hanley, 1980; Hanley and Rao, 1980).
-In addition, even in climate chambers it can be expected that the soil sample will freeze and thaw non-uniformly, which could lead to changes in pore pressure, fluid redistribution, and corresponding changes in fluid chemistry.
-All these processes can in turn generate electrical potentials, which we expect to contribute to the observed transient SP signals and should be kept in mind when analyzing transient signals formed during freezing and thawing situations with respect to water flow.
-However, we note that the results observed in the laboratory experiment should only be used for qualitative assessment of field data: We expect the observed amplitudes to be much higher than encountered in the field due to the large temperature gradients, associated with larger SP effects, used in the experiment.
+In addition, even in climate chambers it can be expected - 30 that the soil sample will freeze and thaw non-uniformly, which could lead to changes in pore pressure, fluid redistribution, and corresponding changes in fluid chemistry.
+All these processes can in turn generate electrical potentials, which we expect